jrmiller82/pathfinder-2-sqlite/README.md

 | Free 2       |   128 |

 If I wanted to say STR and DEX, I would use a `3`.
 If I wanted STR, WIS, and CHA, that would be 1 + 16 + 32 = `49`.
-This is to not have to have more database tables than necessary when trying to list one or more ability scores.
+This is to give a program-focused data return in addition to the textual representation.